 StatusKit lets your users subscribe using email, Facebook, Webhook, and feeds.
 The following are incomplete features:

 - Customize nearly everything to meet branding

 - Display events and incidents

-Another hosted solution for a public and private status page.
+Another hosted solution for public and private status pages.
 Statuspal pricing start from $12.99, which lets you monitor ten services.

 One of the nice features of Statuspal is you can connect to your existing monitoring tools like StatusCake, UptimeRobot, Pingdom, Datadog to get the metrics visible on the status page.